- Purchase the complete Expat Arrivals Seattle Guide (PDF)

 Central Seattle

-Central Seattle is a diverse region with varied economic and cultural activities, once home to illustrious figures like Jimi Hendrix, Quincy Jones and Bruce Lee.
-Belltown is one of the closest areas to the city centre and housing here is mostly in the form of apartments.
-Owing to traffic congestion and a lack of parking spots in garages, people living in these areas often prefer commuting on foot or using public transport, which is easy and convenient thanks to its central location.
+Once home to illustrious figures such as Jimi Hendrix, Quincy Jones and Bruce Lee, Central Seattle is a diverse region with varied economic and cultural activities.
+Belltown is one of the closest areas to the city centre, and housing here is mostly in the form of apartments.
+Owing to traffic congestion and a lack of parking spots in garages, people living in these areas frequently prefer walking or using public transport.

 Capitol Hill, Lower Queen Anne and Eastlake are also close to Seattle’s city centre, as are the International District (formerly known as Chinatown) and Montlake.
 These areas tend to be full of activity and have a good mix of different types of housing.
 Noise levels would be one of the factors to consider before moving here, particularly that generated by the noisy Interstate 5 highway.